 The commonly held belief was that the brain was a physiologically static network of neurons, and once programmed, it was tough to change or reprogram after childhood.

-This is good news for us as human beings because it means we can change and replace ideas, thoughts and beliefs that no longer serve us, meaning we can change how we interpret the world around us.
+As a result, it means we can change and replace ideas, thoughts and beliefs that no longer serve us.

 Resource: Wikipedia – http://en.wikipedia.org/wiki/Neuroplasticity#Fitness_and_exercise